RicePad/markety-api/README.md

 # Example Application

 we prepared a marketplace system, which allows creating aswell as editing products.
-Each ticket can be commented on by users.
+Each product can be commented on by users.

 This example application makes use of Foreign Keys, Many-To-Many Fields, template tags, middlewares, views, etc... - a typical Django app.